What does a truly Flexible Threat Intelligence Platform look like?POSTED BY NEAL HUMPHREY

 We all work with intelligence in our daily lives.
 The process and tools people use to play fantasy football are very, very close to what we do with respect to threat intelligence and threat operations.

 One of the most important aspects is that I was able to mock the entirety up in ThreatQ.
 I didn’t have to change code or ask for help from engineering to change the capabilities of the tool to meet the needs of my hair-brained example.
-ThreatQ is built to be flexible.
+ThreatQ is built to be a flexible threat intelligence platform.
 It is built to able to change to meet our customers’ needs.

 I can create whatever attributes or tags I want to use on any indicator or object within the system.
 I have a full REST API that I can communicate with to add, update or remove data from the system whenever I need.
 It is expected that users are going to want to collect data from some non-standard feed sources, or even to communicate with systems that don’t operate like standard feeds.
 Think of the Rotowire comments I added for Odell Beckham Jr. Or being able to pull profile information for the description directly from the NFL website whenever I need.
 Being able to monitor a Twitter page or even pull information from an email account when I get notices from a trainer I know that works for the Giants.
 All of these are sources of information that ThreatQ can consume and then make use of for the analyst’s (or fantasy football fan’s) advantage.